alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * UKRN survey- all fine to just start distributing?
+ * Email comms first about Mathison blog and then into slack.
 * Clinical AI- for the invite maybe want to put some health programme context?
 * Need to think about REG support for software